yoyz/picoloop/README.md

 - d : avoid an insidious graphic bug on vita on display_graphic_loadsave()
 - d : avoid a  weird behaviour in lgpt on vita with resonance which crash the app when it is tweaked
 - d : this version work on opendingux, psvita, windows, fail on psp
+- e : lots of changed here, mostly on raspi3_ILI9486_RtAudio_sdl20 basically, this screen and raspi3 works on midi on this version, the tag is for this one

 V0.76abc